hslzr/dnd/README.md

 The seed file is one big copyright violation, this is not for profit or public use.

+# main tasks
+Fill out the seed with remaining classes, subclasses, backgrounds, and feats Implement Feats
+Different methods of stat assignment

 # Functions needed
 Working on the seed and subraces are adding these things I can't handle yet
  - speed modifier